rajansawhney/CCAS/README.md

 			address.state = Oregon
 			address.country = USA

 -- Hit send.
-You should get back an json object.
+You should get back a json object.
 Something like this:
 ```
 { name: {
 		firstName: 'Rajan', lastName: 'Saw' },